 Therefore, when writing articles, we recommend that you aim for around 1000 to 1300 words.
 Some more competitive pieces will require a lot more than that.
-However, this number can serve you as a benchmark that guides you towards how detailed you should write.
+However, this number can serve you as a benchmark that guides you toward how detailed you should write.

-If you’re wondering what more you can write about your subject, the simple solution is to do more or better research.
+If you’re wondering what more you can write about your subject, the simple solution is to do more or better keyword research.
 Any expert in any one industry will always be able to write at least 1000 words on any subject.
 If you’re having a hard time, familiarize yourself better with the subject.
 Combined with a good understanding of search intent – i.e., when and what content to combine and split – you have a winning formula for avoiding thin content in the long run.

 To avoid having thin content on important landing pages, make sure you’re adding enough in-depth content to them.
 When creating landing pages, first plan out what useful content you can add to them that aid visitors’ decision-making process.
 After that, examine how you can add that content to your pages.
 For example:

-- List features or sub-features with original content to each of them
+- List features or sub-features with original content for each of them

 - Add a (comparison) table